pyranges/pyranges_1.x/docs/how_to_overlap.rst

 Common arguments: slack, strand_behavior, match_by
 --------------------------------------------------

-We will now use :func:`overlap <pyranges.PyRanges.overlap>` to showcase arguments that are available in many overlap-related methods.
+We will now use :func:`overlap <pyranges1.PyRanges.overlap>` to showcase arguments that are available in many overlap-related methods.

 ``slack`` (default: 0) is used to relax the criteria of overlap.